 The Internet is very much a child of the Cold War.
 In 1958 the US Department of Defense formed an elite scientific and technical research facility called ARPA (the Advanced Research Projects Agency).
 Its role was to develop new technologies for military use.
 In October 1969 it unveiled ARPAnet, a system of connecting multiple computers using packet-switching.
 By the early 1970s ARPAnet had evolved into an early form of Internet, which was then used mainly for exchanging e-mail and transferring small files.

-Ho Chi Minh’s Chinese wife lost contact with him around 1930 and for many years believed he was dead.
+Vietnamese nationalist Ho Chi Minh‘s Chinese wife lost contact with him around 1930 and for many years believed he was dead.
 In 1950 she spotted Ho’s picture in a newspaper and attempted to make contact.
-But communist officials in both China and Vietnam prevented a reunion, believing that Ho’s political appeal would be stronger if he was to remain single.
+Communist officials in both China and Vietnam prevented a reunion, however, believing Ho’s political appeal would be stronger if he was to remain single.

-The ‘little red book’ containing quotations from Chairman Mao is one of the most printed books in history, with at least 5 billion copies produced in over 100 languages.
+The ‘little red book’ containing quotations from Chinese communist leader Mao Zedong is one of the most printed books in history.
+At least 5 billion copies were published in over 100 languages.
 It has become an enduring symbol of Mao and the totalitarian nature of the communist regime in China.

 The television comedy M*A*S*H was set in Korea during the war.
-The acronym stands for ‘Mobile Army Surgical Hospital’, an extensive medical facility close to the front line that could be packed and moved at short notice.
-This mobility was very important during the Korean War, with its advances, retreats and ever-changing occupation of territory.
+The acronym stands for ‘Mobile Army Surgical Hospital’, an emergency medical facility close to the front line that could be packed and moved at short notice.
+This mobility was particularly important during the Korean War, where frontlines frequently shifted and occupied territory often changed hands.

 The Hungarian Revolution impacted on the 1956 Olympic Games, held in Melbourne, Australia.
-Three nations (Spain, Switzerland and Holland) boycotted the games in protest against the Soviet action, while the semi-final of the men’s water polo between the USSR and Hungary was a bitter affair that ended with punches being thrown in the pool – and among spectators.
-Hungary won the match 4-0 – and later the gold medal.
-Four members of the Hungarian team defected at the end of the Games.
+Three nations (Spain, Switzerland and Holland) boycotted the games in protest against Soviet intervention in Hungary.
+The men’s water polo semi-final between the USSR and Hungary was a bitter affair that ended with punches being thrown in the pool – and even among spectators.
+Hungary won the match 4-0 and later claimed the gold medal.
+Four members of the Hungarian team defected to Australia at the end of the Games.

 The British developed a secret plan, codenamed ‘Blue Peacock’, which involved burying several nuclear mines under border territories in north Germany.
 These mines would be detonated during a Soviet invasion.
 Ten of these mines were ordered in 1957 but they were never put into place.